dthiagarajan/grozi_tf/README.md

 ### Current Tasks
-1. Become familiar with relevant computer vision tools, find other relevant application studies, and build up related work section of proposal to include the drawbacks of other apps and discuss the utility of selected tools.
+1. Become familiar with relevant computer vision tools, find other relevant application studies, and build up related work section of proposal based on this.
 2. Pick one product from GroZi-120 (easiest choice would be Tide), and use TF (training and testing) to detect it in 20 shelf images, where half contain Tide, and half don't.
 3. Pick a product that isn't as easily distinguished, and use TF to do the same thing again.
 4. Collect data from Mattin's for actual training.